AdilVsg/Industrial-KPI-Predictor/README.md

 - **Strategy:** Weighted Blending.
 - **Algorithm:** Uses **Nelder-Mead** optimization on Out-Of-Fold (OOF) predictions to dynamically find the best weight distribution between XGBoost and MLP.

+#### 5. Output & Submission
+The script generates a final output file named **`submission_xgb_mlp_optimized.csv`**.
+- This CSV contains the predicted KPIs for the test set.
+- The file is intended to be committed to the evaluation platform, where an external software calculates the final score against the ground truth.

 ## 🎯 Objective

 The goal is to predict three industrial targets based on workshop configuration: